 A person who contravenes a condition of a permit to keep a potential carrier commits an offence under regulation 98.

+[Regulation 12 amended: SL 2022/98 r.
+16.]

 13. Escape of declared pest or potential carrier kept under permit

 (1) If a declared pest or potential carrier kept under the authority of a permit escapes from the place where it is required to be kept under the permit, the permit holder or the person who was in charge of the declared pest or potential carrier before it escaped must —